Skip to main content

 console.log(mnemonicArray) // if we want, we can print our mnemonic

-The private key is needed to sign transactions and the public key is stored in the walletโ€™s smart contract.
+The private key is needed to sign messages and the public key is stored in the walletโ€™s smart contract.

 IMPORTANT